 Upholding the decision of the Maintenance Tribunal the Delhi High Court (W.P.(C) 866/2016 and CM Nos.
-23434/2017, 17173/2017 SHADAB KHAIRI AND ANR Vs THE STATE (GOVT OF NCT OF DELHI) AND ORS) recently held that son should be evicted from his father’s house if he denied to pay maintenance as agreed by him
+23434/2017, 17173/2017 SHADAB KHAIRI AND ANR Vs THE STATE (GOVT OF NCT OF DELHI) AND ORS) recently held that a son should be evicted from his father’s house if he denied to pay maintenance as agreed by him

-15,000/- for his maintenance and additional 5,000/- per month to his wife (their mother) for day-to-day requirements.
+Respondent no.3(father) filed a complaint before the Maintenance Tribunal, inter alia, alleging that he had spent a considerable amount on renovating the residential premises and had provided separate residential accommodation to his three sons on the second and the third floors.
+He claimed that his sons had agreed to pay a monthly sum of ₹15,000/- for his maintenance and additional ₹5,000/- per month to his wife (their mother) for day-to-day requirements.
 Respondent No.3 complained that despite a verbal agreement, his three sons (who were arrayed as respondents before the Maintenance Tribunal) had failed to live up to their commitment; they had paid the agreed amount to their mother for the month of March 2012 but had, thereafter, failed to provide any further assistance.

 The petitioners (respondents therein) had filed a statement contesting the complaint before Tribunal and had, inter alia, alleged that the properties in question were ancestral properties and therefore they had the right to reside in it as co-owners.